ProfessorKazarinoff/MATLAB-Arduino-LightSensor-ThingSpeak/README.md

 ## Problem Statement
 The team was required to build the hardware and code to control a Light Sensor to help determine when to turn on the glow light in a fish tank water.
 We had to complete the following tasks to achieve our final goal:
 1. Build the hardware.
-2. Connect the hardware to Arduino.
+1. Connect the hardware to Arduino.
-3. Read the Arduino code in MATLAB.
+1. Read the Arduino code in MATLAB.
-4. Modify the codes to:
+1. Modify the codes to:
    1. Measure the amount of light in real time, within the time limit set by the user.
-  2. Record the data, and produce a plot of light sensor vs. time
+   1. Record the data, and produce a plot of light sensor vs. time

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 ## Hardware Setup